Types of fostering

 This is when carers look after children temporarily, while plans are made for the child's future.
-This can involve looking after children overnight, or longer term for up to two years.
+It can involve looking after children overnight, or longer term for up to two years.

 Children who need one-off or regular time away from their foster carers (or sometimes their birth family) stay with respite carers for short periods such as a weekend.

-Children with disabilities or complex health needs may stay with a family for a short time, to give their parents or usual foster carers a break.
+Children with disabilities or complex health needs may stay with a family overnight or for a short time, to give their parents or usual foster carers a break.

-This is an arrangement where a child lives with somebody they already know, usually an extended family member such as grandparent, aunt or uncle, or brother or sister.
+This is an arrangement where a child lives with somebody they already know or who is ‘connected’ to their family network, usually an extended family member such as grandparent, aunt or uncle, brother or sister or family friend.